apache/james-project/src/adr/0013-precompute-jmap-preview.md

 This property is often displayed for message listing in JMAP clients, thus it is queried a lot.

 Currently, to get the preview, James retrieves the full message body, parse it using MIME parsers, removes HTML and keep meaningful text.
-This process is expensive, especially for clients relying on polling.

 ## Decision